salcedoe/MtMdocs/docs/dataProcessing/SamplesHypTesting.md

-# Muddling through Hypothesis testing
+# Muddling through Sampling and Hypothesis testing

 !!! quote "On Statistics"